Channel catfish virus: Diagnosis

 The virus can be detected in water containing infected fish and organs of diseased fish by virus neutralisation, fluorescent antibody testing, ELISA, or PCR.
 FAT and ELISA should be used for diagnosis of clinically infected fish while virus neutralisation or PCR should be used to detect carrier fish.
 Lesions are seen on the liver, kidney and many other internal organs both histologically and grossly on postmortem examination.

 Treatment and control

 There is no available treatment.
 Stress and high stocking-densities should be avoided to reduce disease occurrence.
 Appropriate quarantine and hygiene measures should be employed to prevent spread of disease.
 The virus is sensitive to acidic pH, heat, and UV light, and is inactivated by pond mud and sea water.

 Immunity

-A catfish’s innate and adaptive immunity for IcHV-1 allows it to build resistance to it.
-This has been found through experimental introduction of IcHV-1 to recovering catfish that have been exposed to the virus after a season showing an immunity to the virus.
+A catfish’s innate and adaptive immunity for CCV allows it to build resistance to it.
+This has been found through experimental introduction of CCV to recovering catfish that have been exposed to the virus after a season showing an immunity to the virus.
 However, the mechanism for this immunity is still uncertain.

-There seem to be some observations for this immunity including species-specific natural killer cells where they are shown to kill IcHV-1 infected cells and through antibiotic responses where serum from CCVD survivors is injected to young catfish.
+There seem to be some observations for this immunity including species-specific natural killer cells where they are shown to kill CCV infected cells and through antibiotic responses where serum from CCVD survivors is injected to young catfish.